 3.3/5

-Despite Orion’s bold claims that the EQ-13 can hold a 13-pound telescope (which would be something like a 4” refractor or 6” SCT), the EQ-13 is little more than a rebadged Exos Nano with a marked-up price and embellished advertising.
-Like the Exos Nano, you’re limited to a shorter 4-5” telescope or a long 3” refractor at best with this mount.
+Despite Orion’s bold claims that the EQ-13 could hold a 13-pound telescope (which would be something like a 4” refractor or 6” SCT), the EQ-13 was little more than a rebadged Exos Nano with a marked-up price and embellished advertising.
+Like the Exos Nano, you were limited to a shorter 4-5” telescope or a long 3” refractor at best with this mount.

 Rank 2